Bosnia and HerzegovinaOfficial Name: Bosnia and Herzegovina

 - Fire – 123

 - Enroll in the Smart Traveler Enrollment Program (STEP) to receive security messages and make it easier to locate you in an emergency.

 - Call us in Washington at 1-888-407-4747 toll-free in the United States and Canada or 1-202-501-4444 from other countries from 8:00 a.m. to 8:00 p.m.
 Eastern Standard Time, Monday through Friday (except U.S. federal holidays).

 - See the State Department's travel website for Worldwide Caution, Travel Warnings, and Travel Alerts.

 - See traveling safely abroad for useful travel tips.

 Local Laws & Special Circumstances

-It is forbidden to photograph military or secure installations, including airports, equipment, bridges, government checkpoints, troops.
+It is forbidden to photograph military or secure installations, including airports, equipment, bridges, government checkpoints, troops and embassies.
 If in doubt, ask permission before taking photographs.

 Penalties for possessing, using, or trafficking in illegal drugs in Bosnia and Herzegovina are severe.
 Convicted offenders can expect long jail sentences and heavy fines.

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.